Kiran7007/Interview-Preparation/docs/java.md

 ## What is an interface?

+- An interface defines a contract that classes can implement; it is not instantiated directly.
+- A class can implement multiple interfaces, while it can extend only one class.
-- An interface defines a contract that classes can implement.
-It cannot be instantiated, and a class can implement multiple interfaces.
-A marker interface has no abstract methods and communicates capability or metadata.
+- A marker interface has no methods and communicates a capability or metadata.

 ---